 The website Snopes found no actual money being reported as lost in this type of scam, but it’s still important to be alert to the possibility.

 If you receive a call like this where you are being asked questions by an unknown caller just hang up.
-You can help protect yourself by using unknown number lookups apps to identify mysterious phone calls.
+You can help protect yourself by using iPhone cell phone trace app to identify mysterious phone calls.
 Instead of answering calls from numbers that you don’t know allow them to go to voicemail.
 Then check your voicemail to see who it was.

 If no voicemail was left, chances are that the call was a spam one.
 By not answering you’ve avoided scammers and shown them that your number is a dead end.
 Hopefully, over time they’ll stop calling so much.